-Here is your much-anticipated summer assignment.
-The purpose of this assignment is to get a jump start on our first physics topic, which is called Kinematics.
-Before you begin this assignment there are a few important points to review.
+Here is the much-anticipated summer assignment.
+The purpose of this assignment is to get a jump start on the first physics topic, which is called Kinematics.
+Before you begin this assignment there are a few important points to address.

 First, I am committed to helping you learn physics; however, it is important to point out that this course is called AP Physics.
 It is a true college level course, not an Honors Course.
-You must be able to handle material at a fast pace and learn on your own from the resources provided.
+You must be able to handle material at a fast pace and learn on your own from resources provided.
 The key to success in a college physics course is the desire to challenge oneself and the ability to persevere in a stressful, fastpaced academic environment.

-Second, this course is intended for students who have completed both Honors Chemistry and Honors Geometry.
+Second, this course is intended for students who have completed both Honors Chemistry and Honors Algebra II / Trig.
 Of course, you can still be successful if you have not completed these courses but be prepared to work hard!
-NOTE: (You cannot take AP Physics 1 and Geometry at the same time!)
+NOTE: (If you are in Geometry you absolutely cannot take AP Physics 1!)

 Third, this summer assignment is an introduction to basic Kinematics concepts.
 It is important that this information is fresh in your brain for class, so please do not complete this assignment until the last week in August.
-In order to complete the summer assignment, please do the following:
+To complete the summer assignment, please do the following: